First & Last Frost Date by UK Postcode 2026

 Radiation frost vs advection frost

 Radiation frosts are the classic spring frosts that catch gardeners out year after year.
 They form on calm, clear nights when heat radiates upward from the ground into the atmosphere with nothing (no cloud cover, no wind) to trap it.
 The ground cools rapidly, the air directly above it chills, and by dawn your plants are coated in ice crystals.
-Radiation frosts are highly localised — one part of your garden may be frosted while another, sheltered by a wall or tree canopy, stays frost-free.
+Radiation frosts are highly localised.
+One part of your garden may be frosted while another, sheltered by a wall or tree canopy, stays frost-free.
 They are also predictable: if the evening forecast shows clear skies, light winds and temperatures dropping below 4°C, expect a radiation frost.

 Advection frosts are a different beast entirely.
 These occur when large masses of cold air sweep in from the Arctic, Scandinavia or Russia.
 The infamous “Beast from the East” events are advection frosts.
 They can last for days, bring temperatures well below −10°C, and affect the entire country regardless of local microclimates.
 Unlike radiation frosts, they arrive with wind, which makes them even more damaging as wind chill strips moisture from plant tissues.
 Thankfully, advection frosts are rare in late spring, but they can occur as late as April.